jhould007/DSC550-ANN-Model/README.md

 Check out the full report [here.](https://github.com/jhould007/DSC550-ANN-Model/blob/master/ANN%20Model.ipynb)

 # Assignment Instructions

 # Part 1

-Download the "NFL Players Dataset," located in the topic Resources.
+Download the ["NFL Players Dataset"](https://www.kaggle.com/datasets/toddsteussie/nfl-play-statistics-dataset-2004-to-present/data), located in the topic Resources.
 The dataset contains football players' characteristics.

 1. Select from a pool of 200 "Active Players" and 200 "Retired Players."
 2. Define "optimal team" based on your decision of the player characteristics necessary to build a team: